About climate change and health

 In New Zealand, key populations vulnerable to climate change include:

-- young children (aged under five years old): e.g. young children can become more quickly dehydrated on hot days
+- young children (aged under five years old), as they can become more quickly dehydrated on hot days and are less able to regulate their body temperature.

-- older adults (aged 85 years and over): e.g. older adults can become more quickly dehydrated on hot days
+- older adults (aged 85 years and over) who also can become more quickly dehydrated on hot days and by gastrointestial disease.

 If we know what vulnerable groups exist in an area, and how big those groups are, we can anticipate what additional support might be needed to help those groups adapt to climate change.